DamoM73/anvil-python-tutorials/06_create_home_form.md

 ## Single-page applications

 A single-page application doesn't reload every time the user navigates to a new page, but rather, it only loads the parts of the website that change.
-This approach results in a smoother, faster user experience akin to that of a desktop application.
+This approach results in a smoother, faster user experience similar to that of a desktop application.

 How does it work?
 Intially a **main form** is loaded containing the content that remains constant.
-Then  different components or views are swapped in and out based on user interactions.
+Then  different components or views are swapped in and out based on user interactions, this is called **dynamic loading**.

 In our design our main form would look something like this:

 ![main form](./assets/img/06/main_form.png)

-The parts that get swapped in and out of the main form are called **components**.
+The parts that get dynamically loaded are called **components**, but we'll deal with those in the next tutorial.
+For now, lets create our main form.

-Lets go about creating our main form.

 ## The MainForm